-For the majority of Swiss the evening of the 24th is spent with the extended family.
+For the majority of Swiss the evening of the 24th is spent with close family.
 The tree is decorated and the candles lit, presents are shared, carols are sung, music is played and a meal is shared.

 Who brings the children’s gifts depends on where you live and your religion.
 “In German-speaking Switzerland – mainly Protestant areas – it is the Christkind (Christ child), which is a relatively new phenomenon,” says Kuhn.
 “In western Switzerland, and increasingly in Catholic regions, it is Père Noël or the Weihnachtsmann, a close relation of Santa Claus.”

-Tschan describes the Christkind as “a baby Jesus with wings”.
+Alexa Tschan from Lugnorre near Murten describes the Christkind as “a baby Jesus with wings”.
 Recalling her childhood, she says “We had to stay in our rooms until the Christkind rang a bell, which was the sign that we could enter the living room.
 But sadly by that time the Christkind had already flown off out the window!”

 After the presents are opened it’s time for the Christmas meal, followed – for traditionalists – by a visit to a midnight church service.